alexhecode/video-landing-page/README.md

 ## Sources

 The video used for the landing page was acquired from [Coverr](https://coverr.co/videos/eden-beach-NQDZ1NpKcO) and was compressed using an [online converter](https://www.onlineconverter.com/) website.
+A favicon from [Favicon.cc](https://www.favicon.cc/?action=icon&file_id=33455) was used for this website.
 The images used in this project was taken from Google Images.

 ## Copyright Disclaimer